wazo-platform/wazo-test-helpers/contribs/docker/wazo-sysconfd-mock/README.md

-# xivo-sysconfd mock
+# wazo-sysconfd mock

-This is the required files to build a docker image to be used as a xivo-sysconfd mock for integration tests.
+This is the required files to build a docker image to be used as a wazo-sysconfd mock for integration tests.

 Usage